Chicken tortilla soup is a soup that eats like a meal. It is loaded with chicken, tortillas and lots of garnishes.

 This is where you make your chicken tortilla soup your own.
 There’s all sorts of garnishes you can go with.

 Fried tortilla strips.
 That’s kind of a given.
 It is tortilla soup after all.
 Not sure what you’d call it without them.
-Chicken soup I guess.
+Chicken soup with stuff I guess.

 But the rest is up to you.
 Avocado.
 Sliced jalapenos.
 Cilantro.
 Sour cream.
 Cheese.
 A squeeze of lime for zing.
 It’s your soup.
 Go with what you like.